The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Spaces of Observables

 It is easily verified that both $I_{1}$ and $I_{2}$ are less or equal to their sum.

-I define an \emph{elementary projector} a non-null projector that cannot be expressed as sum of non-null mutually exclusive projectors.
-Elementary projectors correspond in the Dirac formulation to \emph{pure state projection operator}, i.e. operators of the form $\ket{\psi}\bra{\psi}$, where $\ket{\psi}$ is vector state.
+A \emph{primitive projector} is defined as a non-null projector that cannot be expressed as sum of nonzero orthogonal projectors.
+Primitive projectors correspond in the Dirac formulation to \emph{pure state projection operator}, i.e. operators of the form $\ket{\psi}\bra{\psi}$, where $\ket{\psi}$ is vector state.

-It will be proved that \emph{an elementary projector can be major or equal only of the null projector}.
-If, in fact, an elementary projector $I_{2}$ were major or equal of a non-null projector, $I_{1}$, for what above demonstrated, the observable $I_{3}=I_{2}-I_{1}$ would be a non-null projector and, besides, by virtue of \eqref{eq:Prod_Incaps}, it would be:
+It will be proved that a \emph{primitive projector can be major or equal only of the zero projector}.
+If, in fact, a primitive projector $I_{2}$ were major or equal of a nonzero projector, $I_{1}$, for what above demonstrated, the observable $I_{3}=I_{2}-I_{1}$ would be a nonzero projector and, besides, by virtue of \eqref{eq:Prod_Incaps}, it would be:

-Therefore $I_{2}$ would be equal to the sum of two non-null mutually exclusive projectors, that is a contradiction.
+Therefore $I_{2}$ would be equal to the sum of two nonzero orthogonal projectors, that is a contradiction.

-An important consequence of this property of the elementary projectors is that \emph{the product of an elementary projector for another compatible projector is or $0$ or equal to the elementary projector itself} (otherwise one would fall in the previous contradiction).
+An important consequence of this property of the primitive projectors is that \emph{the product of a primitive projector for another compatible projector is or $0$ or equal to the primitive projector itself} (otherwise one would fall in the previous contradiction).

-It is, now, possible to define a \emph{projector basis}$\left\{ I_{j}\right\} $, as a set of non-null mutually exclusive elementary projectors that satisfy the \emph{closure relation}:
+It is, now, possible to define a \emph{projector basis} $\left\{ I_{j}\right\} $, as a set of non-null, pairwise orthogonal, primitive projectors that satisfy the \emph{closure relation}:

 The projectors that form such a basis are \emph{linearly independent}.
 A linear combination of them, in fact, using coefficients $\alpha_{j}$, gives as result an observable whose possible outcomes of measurement are the coefficients themselves.
 This, therefore, will be equal to the null observable if and only if all the coefficients $\alpha_{j}$ are equal to zero.